michaelkalish2008/ds-guide/src/lessons/langchain/langchain.md

 - Multi-agent system design and implementation

 This foundation prepares students for advanced AI applications and real-world data science challenges in manufacturing and business analytics.

-## Curriculum Completion

-Congratulations!
-You have completed the comprehensive data science curriculum covering:
-- Terminal and environment mastery
-- SQL fundamentals and data extraction
-- Comprehensive pandas mastery
-- End-to-end ML pipeline development and deployment
-- Advanced NLP applications with regex and topic modeling
-- Modern AI workflows with LangChain, LangGraph, LangSmith, and MCP

-You are now equipped with the skills to tackle real-world data science challenges in manufacturing and business analytics environments.